About this Site

 A Continual Journey

 So, rather ambitiously, I resolved to study 140 of the top self development books that I could find, take extensive notes and produce videos about them.
-I'm writing this almost 4 years after starting the project having read 108 books and recorded around 70 videos (here's my book list).

 >